Whole Smoked Chicken with a Smoked Chicken Brine

 - 1 cup brown sugar

-- 1/2 cup kosher salt
+- ½ cup kosher salt

-How to Brine a Chicken for Smoking
+How Long to Brine a Whole Chicken

 Once you have all your ingredients assembled for your smoked chicken brine, you’re ready to brine the chicken.
 Plan ahead, as this chicken will need to sit in the brine for a while.

-More Brine Recipes
+More Brined Recipes

 Brining meat is a delicious way to prepare your food before it’s cooked on the grill or smoker.
 It’s also especially handy when smoking meat to keep the skin from becoming rubbery.
 Check out more amazing brine recipes from Hey Grill Hey below:

-Smoked Chicken Brine Recipe
+Whole Smoked Chicken with Brine Recipe

 Follow the recipe below and let’s make something delicious!
 I’m all about helping you make better BBQ, feed the people you love, and become a BBQ hero.
 If you want to see more of my recipes, tips, and behind the scenes action, follow along on my social channels.
 You can find me on Instagram, Facebook, and YouTube!